 Orientation Topics for Program Leaders

-Center for International Education Mandatory Student Pre-Departure Orientation
+The Mandatory Student Pre-Departure Orientation

 Program-Specific and On-site Orientations

-Meet with your students (at least twice) before departure to discuss your program, answer questions, prepare logistics, and allow students meet one another.
+Meet with your students (at least twice) before departure to discuss your course, answer questions, prepare logistics, and allow students meet one another.
 Use your pre-departure meetings to lay the groundwork for a positive and enriching travel study experience, collect necessary paperwork, and plan emergency procedures for the duration of the course.

 On-site orientation topics may cover a range of logistics, some may include: keys, deposits, passport issues, maps, and sharing details concerning facilities and housing.

 What to do now:

 1) Schedule pre-departure meetings with your students (remember to invite the Travel and External study Coordinator) to one meeting

 2) See list below.
 Plan on reviewing the necessary pre-departure information with your students at your meeting(s)